You need to Prepare Before Receiving your Shipping Container

 Preparing a site for a shipping container to be delivered will ensure there are no problems once the container is in place.
 This planning needs to be careful and thorough.
 The location where the container will sit needs to be decided based on several factors.

 One factor is the sun and shading.
 By assessing the position of the sun on the site at various times of the day and during different seasons, the perfect spot can be determined.
 The trees and bushes nearby have to be considered as they will have a significant impact.
-If the container is used as a workshop or office, shades above doors and windows can help control the interior temperature.
+If the container is used as a workshop or shipping container mobile office, shades above doors and windows can help control the interior temperature.

 Think of the Little Things